MonsterDevEd/GildedRose/README.md

 #### Authentication

 `JWT` ([JSON Web Token](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html)) was chosen (over relatively simpler methods, such as `BASIC`) for added security and versatility.
-The protocol allows 2 parties (via a shared secret) to digitally sign tokens thereby uniquely identifying "issuer" and "audience", as well as the integrity of the contents of the message.
+The protocol allows 2 parties (via a shared secret) to digitally sign tokens thereby uniquely identifying "issuer" (`iss`) and "audience" (`aud`), as well as the integrity of the contents of the message.
 While commonly used in `Headers`, it can just as easily be used in (larger) payloads (e.g. request body).
 Both authentication and message integrity are realized in one protocol.
-Expirations limit the lifetime of JWTs as well.
+Expirations (`iat`, `exp`) limit the lifetime of JWTs as well.

 To authenticate to the API, Merchants will be provided a `Merchant Id` and `secret key` to generate a JWT Token used in HTTP Headers.